 As an extension of New Student Orientation, Welcome Week is immersive programming where you will engage in small group discussions and social programming.
 You will continue this experience with your Orientation Leader and will also feature your first Research Studio class meeting with your faculty.

-The online experience for New Student Orientation will launch on/around August 9.
-Students and parents will receive more information about how to access the online platform near the end of July.
+The online experience for New Student Orientation will launch on August 9 with virtual meet-ups for students to interact with each other and Orientation Leaders.
+The online New Student Orientation course will launch on Canvas on August 12.
+Students and parents will recieve more information about how to access the online platform at the start of August.
 Small group, in-person programs will begin with optional events for students and their families who arrive beginning Saturday, August 21.
 All new student Welcome Week programs will begin after move-in on Saturday, August 28 and continue through Tuesday, August 31.
-Specific schedule details will be released later in the summer.
+The mandatory in-person programs will include small group meet-ups, neighborhood tours, visits to the Art Institute of Chicago, and your first Research Studio course.
+View the schedule here.

 SAIC's New Launch of Navigate